SEBACEOUS GLAND TUMORS

 About 2% of sebaceous tumors are malignant and may be locally invasive but even malignant sebaceous tumors rarely spread.
 They have a greater tendency towards ulceration than do the benign growths.
 Cocker spaniels seem to be predisposed.

-Again, in most cases removal of sebaceous gland tumors is straight forward.
+Again, in most cases removal of sebaceous gland tumors is straight forward and can frequently be done with a simple local anesthetic.
 In the event that further treatment is needed, your veterinarian will inform you of options.